dezeroku/network_layout/README.md

 # Network Layout

-This is repo is meant to keep configuration for my home network.
+This repo is meant to keep configuration for my home network.
 Eventually I'd like to have it fully reproducible, versioned and managed only by code.

-For now, for main router and AP router there are:
+What's covered already:

 - [x] reproducible OpenWRT builds using custom scripting (mostly wrappers over OpenWRT's build system) in `build`
 - [x] reproducible OpenWRT configuration, via `uci-defaults`